binary-com/perl-Apigee-Edge/README.md

 Apigee::Edge is an object-oriented interface to facilitate management of Developers and Apps using the Apigee.com 'Edge' management API. see [http://apigee.com/docs/api-services/content/api-reference-getting-started](http://apigee.com/docs/api-services/content/api-reference-getting-started)

+The API is incompleted. welcome to fork the repos on github [https://github.com/binary-com/perl-Apigee-Edge](https://github.com/binary-com/perl-Apigee-Edge) and send us pull-requests.

 # METHODS

 ## new